VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 ## Getting Started

-Apache ECharts panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-echarts-panel/) or use the `grafana-cli` tool to install from the command line:
+Apache ECharts visualization panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-echarts-panel/) or utilizing Grafana command line tool.
+For the latter use he following command:

 ```bash
 grafana-cli plugins install volkovlabs-echarts-panel